 This enables admins to update any profile with missing field/object permissions using Force.com IDE and other similar tools.
 See The guide below on how to deploy the XML as a permission set in Workbench.

-View the permission report in OwnBackup in order to see the field list and download the data as a Salesforce compatible XML.
+View the permission report in OwnBackup to see the field list and download the data as a Salesforce compatible XML.

-In order to create a package that Workbench can consume, we need to create a specific file/folder structure.
+To create a package that Workbench can consume, you must create a specific file/folder structure.
 First, create an additional file titled: package.xml which contains the package definitions:

 <?xml version="1.0" encoding="UTF-8"?>

-Now that the file is created, we will update the paired payload:
+Once the file is created, update the paired payload:

-Via Workbench, we will be creating a new Permission Set called "IntegrationUserMissingFields" with the permission Read and Edit on all the missing fields from the edited XML.
+Via Workbench, create a new Permission Set called "IntegrationUserMissingFields" with the permission Read and Edit on all the missing fields from the edited XML.

 If the package deployed, a success message will appear under the Results.

-In Salesforce, we will be assigning the permission set to the authenticated user.
+In Salesforce, assigne the permission set to the authenticated user.

-When you need to update the IntegrationUserMissingFields permission set in Salesforce, creating a new one with the same name will overwrite it.
-Creating various permission sets can be messy.
+When you need to update the IntegrationUserMissingFields permission set in Salesforce, creating a new one with the same name overwrites it.

-See the steps below to leverage the OwnBackup Metadata backup to append the history of the already available fields for this permission set.
+See the following steps to leverage the OwnBackup Metadata backup to append the history of the already available fields for this permission set.